 Dr. Darla K. Deardorff is the Executive Director of the Association of International Education Administrators (AIEA) and a research fellow at Duke University in the United States.
 She has published, presented and consulted widely on international education and cross-cultural issues around the world.
 She has served as an intercultural expert to UNESCO and OECD, including for the PISA Global Competence Assessment.

-Darla will join us at the virtual AFS Global Conference (22-23 October 2020) to discuss the impact of the first ever PISA Global Competence Assessment results on different education stakeholders, and help us define the path forward.
-Visit conference.afs.org to find out more and request your spot at the event.
+Darla shared her reflections with us in advance of the virtual AFS Global Conference (22-23 October 2020) which discussed the impact of the first ever PISA Global Competence Assessment results on different education stakeholders.

 What role will intercultural competence play in the post-COVID world?